 Personal Use Timber.
 Provide timber to meet the needs of Alaskans.
-Subject to limits of funding, staffing, and sustained yield, this program will be provided on a demand basis when the operational costs of administering this program are satisfactory.
+This program will be provided on a demand basis when the operational costs of administering this program are satisfactory.

 Economic Opportunities.
 Provide for economic opportunities and stability in the forest products industry by allowing the use of state uplands in areas designated Forestry.
 Also, to benefit the state's and borough's economies by providing royalties to the state from stumpage receipts, and adding to the state's economy through wages, purchases, jobs, and business.